jbhovell/bookstore/README.md

 # bookstore

-I used Node.js, Express, Preact(?) and SQLite to build this project.
+I used Node.js, Express, Swagger and SQLite to build this project.